What to do if…

 -

-Check for immediate harm: DNS and email routing changes.
+Check for immediate harm from DNS and email changes.

-- If you suspect phishing/impersonation, warn colleagues/customers through an alternate trusted channel and treat emails “from you” as untrusted until control is restored.
+- If you suspect phishing or impersonation, warn colleagues, suppliers, or customers through a separate trusted channel and say emails from the affected domain may not be reliable until control is restored.

 -

-- If you live in England, Wales or Northern Ireland, report via Report Fraud.
+- If you live in England, Wales or Northern Ireland, report through Report Fraud.

 What can wait